mrborges23/mypage.github.io/tutorial_4.md

 Is there any evidence that the mammalian mitochondrial genes evolve according to the molecular clock?

-According to the clock model, what is the substitution rate is per MY?
+According to the clock model, what is the amino acid substitution rate is per MY?
 What is the age of the Carnivora divergence?
 Can you trust these values?
 Why?